Close Brothers Finance Claims: Are They Refunding and Who Can Claim?

 Once the FOS takes over, they will investigate your case impartially.
 If they find it in your favour, they may order Close Brothers Finance to pay compensation, correct the loan terms, or offer other remedies.
 The FOS’s decision is legally binding, and the lender must comply with it.

-5. Seek Legal Advice or Support
+5. Seek Advice or Support from a Finance Claims Expert

-In some cases, you may find it overwhelming to make the claim yourself, so it would be best to tap a professional or legal help instead.
+In some cases, you may find it overwhelming to make the claim yourself, so it would be best to tap a professional help instead.
 This makes you more confident with your claim, thus informing you on how the entire process works.
-There are solicitors and claims management companies who specialise in these consumer financial mis-selling cases and can guide you on the process to maximise the chances of receiving compensation successfully
+There are solicitors and claims management companies who specialise in these consumer financial mis-selling cases and can guide you on the process to maximise the chances of receiving compensation successfully.

-• Support in the Claims Process: Claims management companies are those that specialise in financial mis-selling and can help you gather the necessary documentation, communicate with Close Brothers Finance, and guide you through the FOS process.
+Claims management companies are those that specialise in financial mis-selling and can help you gather the necessary documentation, communicate with Close Brothers Finance, and guide you through the FOS process.

-• Claims Management Companies: If you prefer hiring a professional, then the best advice is to approach a PCP expert or a PCP claims management company that specialises in financial mis-selling claims.
+If you prefer hiring a professional, then the best advice is to approach a PCP expert or a PCP claims management company that specialises in financial mis-selling claims.
 Just ensure that they are regulated by the Financial Conduct Authority (FCA) to verify their legitimacy.

-Once you’ve identified a legal advisor or claims manager, the next step is to share all the relevant documents and details of your case so they can diligently assess your grounds, and the strength of your complaint.
+Once you’ve identified a claims manager, the next step is to share all the relevant documents and details of your case so they can diligently assess your grounds, and the strength of your complaint.
 They’ll be able to offer guidance on the next steps, and in many cases, they’ll work on a no-win, no-fee basis, meaning you only pay if you win compensation.

 Conclusion

-The Close Brothers Finance mis-selling scandal sparked numerous claims and complaints, which only proves how much financial harm it caused to thousands of consumers who believe they were being sold unfairly.
+The Close Brothers Finance mis-selling scandal sparked numerous claims and complaints, which only proves how much financial harm it caused to thousands of consumers who believed they were being sold unfairly.
 While considered a huge firm, it’s no exemption to paying compensation and refunds, as long as the case was mis-sold.
 In fact, it has already set aside £165M for compensation, considering the huge car mis-selling scandal.

 If you, too, suspect you were affected by a Close Brothers mis-sold finance, then take action, as you may be eligible for a refund.